Diet and Spina Bifida

 1. Obesity:

 It is reported that in the USA, 50% of children with SB are obese.
 This level has also been seen in other studies.
 There has been no such survey in Ireland, though it is acknowledged that risk of overweight and obesity is high in this group.
+Generally the problem increases as a child gets older and moves into teenage years and adulthood.

-- Breathing problems.
+• Breathing problems.
 For those in wheelchairs, the weight gain is usually concentrated on the chest area which will affect breathing and may make bone abnormalities such as scoliosis (a bend in the back) or kyphosis (a forward bend) worse which in turn impedes the lungs ability to expand properly.

 2. Bowel health / constipation:

-3. Pressure Sores:
+3. Pressure injuries:

 Healthy eating to prevent excess weight gain

-There is a wealth of advice to prove that the wider the choice of food offered to a child as they are being introduced to diet, the higher the chance of developing a varied healthy diet in to child and adulthood.
 Use the Food Pyramid as a guide.
 Excess high fat, high sugar foods such as crisps, sweets, chocolate, ice-cream, fast foods and fizzy drinks should be limited to once or twice per week.
-As children with Spina Bifida get older, portion sizes should be monitored as those using wheelchairs will be less mobile than their peers and so will require far less energy.
+As children with SB get older, portion sizes should be monitored as those using wheelchairs will be less mobile than their peers and so will require far less energy.
 Linear growth or height will also be slower than peers due to paralysis of lower limbs which also reduces calorie requirement.
 Many adults require quite low intakes of calories to avoid obesity.

 Some children especially those with hydrocephalus can appear to be ‘fussy eaters’.
 It is not known if this is related to the disease or a behavioural development.
 In general, unless there is a particular difficulty, a broad range of food should be offered and attention to fussiness or selectiveness avoided.